RESTAURANTS IN MOSSEL BAY

 For a relaxing afternoon, come and enjoy a cocktail overlooking the Indian Ocean…

-This is the place to go when looking for a true family restaurant offering live entertainment from Wednesdays through to Saturdays for the young and old.
+This is the place to go when looking for a true family restaurant offering live entertainment for the young and old.
 At this popular restaurant one can dance the night away and for the hungry there is a large ala carte menu.
 A ladies bar is also available ensuring an all round service.
 Treat yourself and your family for a fun evening at this lively venue.
-A liquor store and wine shop are on the premises for your convenience and Antique lovers can browse in the biggest Antique Shop in South-Africa.

 The Transkaroo Restaurant, housed in the old Great Brak River Railway Station, dated since 1906.
 It is here that you will find this exquisite restaurant, with a relaxing and peaceful ambience overlooking the lagoon and the waves of the ocean.

-Inspired by old fashioned cooking, Stefan Jamneck (owner and chef) adds a modern influence to the menu.
-It is his believe, “if it is not fresh, it is not served” that makes Transkaroo a popular place to wine and dine.
+Inspired by old fashioned cooking which adds a modern influence to the menu.
+Transkaroo believe, “if it is not fresh, it is not served” that makes Transkaroo a popular place to wine and dine.
 Some call it comfort food, but we call it casual cuisine, every item on the menu carefully and passionately made.
 No doubt you will also find a bottle of wine to suite your meal.
 The best oven roasted lamb neck you’ll ever have and the sweetened sweet potatoes are to die for!

 Free Shuttle Service

-If you would like to have a meal in Mossel Bay town and don’t want to drive, make use of the free shuttle service to one of the following restaurants:
+If you would like to have a meal in Mossel Bay town and don’t want to drive, kindly make a reservation for the free shuttle service to one of the following restaurants: